carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Now that we have flattened our data and made a csv, we can see how many tweets we harvested from Jules's timeline using `wc`.

+## Writing Python code in your Notebook
+So far we have sent BASH commands and typed Markdown in our Notebooks.
+But the main reason to use Jupyter Notebooks is to write code.
+Let's load the Python libraries we will be using today, and then load our Tax Day data into a Pandas dataframe:

+`import pandas`

+`import twarc_csv`

+Because these are python commands, no need to !bang!
+But you might need to `pip install twarc_csv` (either out in the Terminal or with a !bang)

+We will almost always convert our files to .csv format, so we may as well start doing that now.

+`!twarc2 csv raw_data/ecodatasci.jsonl > output_data/ecodatasci.csv`

+This didn't work, because we didn't flatten it.
+Timelines need to be flattened, because they are more than just a list of tweets.

+If we get it right, we can run both transforms from the same cell:

+`!twarc2 flatten raw_data/ecodatasci.jsonl > output_data/ecodatasci_flattened.jsonl`
+`!twarc2 csv raw_data/ecodatasci_flattened.jsonl > output_data/ecodatasci.csv`

+Remember, if you get an error, you can correct it in the cell, and then run the cell again by pressing `ctrl` + `Enter`

 We can cut this down to just
 loading the libraries if we this this is too long.
 CSV is currently in